Niteleader/Purchaselist/info.md

 {%- if lootboxes == true -%}
 You'll also notice that you'll get a message from the bot about a lootbox.
-You can open this lootbox by using the `!openlootbox` command, as well as check the number of lootboxes you have with `!lootboxes`.
+You can open this lootbox by using the (!openlootbox command), as well as check the number of lootboxes you have with (!lootboxes).
 You'll always get a new lootbox everyday.
 {%- endif -%}